yz3440/bullet-time-online/README.md

 bun prepare-data.ts
 ```

-This parses COLMAP binaries into camera JSON and converts PLY splats to PlayCanvas SOG format.
+This parses COLMAP binaries into camera JSON, converts PLY splats to PlayCanvas SOG format, and converts the original JPG frames to WebP for fast scrubbing.
 Only regenerates files when sources are newer than outputs.

 ```
 reconstruction-data/colmap/{cameras,images}.bin